codership/documentation/galeracluster/source/jails.rst

    --- ---- ------------- ------------ ----------------------
    DR  2    192.168.68.1  galera-node  /usr/jails/galera-node

 While on the host system, you can access and manipulate files and directories in the jail file system from ``/usr/jails/galera-node/``.
-Additionally, you can enter the jail directly and manipulate processes running within.
+Additionally, you can enter the jail directly and manipulate processes running within using the following command:

 .. code-block:: console

-   root@FreeBSDHost:/usr/jails # ezjail-admin console galera-node1
+   root@FreeBSDHost:/usr/jails # ezjail-admin console galera-node
    root@galera-node:~ #

 When you enter the jail file system, note that the hostname changes to indicate the transition.